Thermodynamics-informed graph neural networks: Conclusions

 \section{Conclusions}

 We have presented a method to predict the time evolution of an arbitrary dynamical system based on two inductive biases.
 The metriplectic bias ensures the correct thermodynamic structure of the integrator based on the GENERIC formalism, whose operators and potentials are estimated using computations over graphs, i.e. exploiting the geometric structure of the problem.
-The results confirm that both biases are necessary to achieve higher precision in the predicted simulations.
+The results show relative mean errors of less than 3\% in all the tested examples, outperforming two other state-of-the-art techniques based on only physics-informed and geometric deep learning respectively.
+These results confirm that both biases are necessary to achieve higher precision in the predicted simulations.
 The use of both techniques combine the computational power of geometric deep learning with the rigorous foundation of the GENERIC formalism, which ensure the thermodynamical consistency of the results.

 The limitations of the presented technique are related to the computational complexity of the model.
 Large simulations with fine grids require a high amount of message passing to get the information across the whole domain, or a very fine time discretization, which both result in a high computational cost.
 Similarly, high-speed phenomena in relation to the wave velocity of the medium might be impossible to model.